bitrise-io/devcenter/_articles/tutorials/deploy/deploy-apps-to-deploygate-from-bitrise.md

+---
+title: Deploy apps to DeployGate from Bitrise
+menu:
+  deploy:
+    weight: 3
+---

-# What is DeployGate?
+## What is DeployGate?

 **[DeployGate](https://deploygate.com?locale=en)** is a mobile app distribution platform for  iOS/Android, delivering your in-development iOS/Android apps to your dev team, members, employees, QA testing team in your organization or testers outside of your company.

 DeployGate have many features to acceralate your app development cycle including QA testing and app improvement with beta tester's feedbacks.

 Features:
 - App binary version control
 - Flexible user account management
 - Access control and device management